 “The Lord brings death and makes alive; he brings down to the grave and raises up.”
 (1 Sam.
 2:6)

-She screams when she sees Samuel.
-Is she a cheater?
-Is it unusual for her to see the dead?
+She screamed when she saw Samuel.
+Was she a cheater?
+Was it unusual for her to see the dead?

-Nothing to suggest that this is not Samuel himself.
-He speaks exactly as Samuel did, using the name YHVH and making a true prophecy about the future.
+Nothing to suggest that this was not Samuel himself.
+He spoke exactly as Samuel did, using the name YHVH and making a true prophecy about the future.

 1 Chron 10:13-14: “Saul died because he was unfaithful to the Lord; he did not keep the word of the Lord and even consulted a medium for guidance, and did not inquire of the Lord.
 So the Lord put him to death and turned the kingdom over to David son of Jesse.”